jaapvandervelde/treewalker/docs/configuration.md

 ```commandline
 --query_cli | -qc "<valid SQL query>"
 ```
-You can also just write SQL queries directly on the commandline interface.
+You can also just write SQL queries directly on the command-line interface.
 Of course this requires that you are familar with the (simple) database structure of a Treewalker file system database.

 Example:
 ```commandline